openlegend/core-rules/core/SRD.md

 domination lose control of their actions.
 Their minds, however, can think freely, leaving them effectively trapped in their own body.
 They cannot take action of any kind (except thought) unless it is ordered by you.
-Every action which the attacker orders the afflicted character to perform which is in extreme violation of their nature gives the target a Resist roll as a free action to break free from the effect.
-The attacker does not gain special access to the target’s mind and so can only order the character to perform actions that they think or know (from prior knowledge) that the character is capable of.
-Lastly, each mental order that the attacker gives to the target is a major action, however the order can be a series of verbal commands like “Attack enemy X unless someone comes through the door, in which case flee.”.
+Every action which you order the afflicted target to perform which is in extreme violation of their nature gives the target a Resist roll as a free action to break free from the effect.
+The attacker does not gain special access to the target’s mind and so can only order the target to perform actions that they think or know (from prior knowledge) that the target is capable of.
+Lastly, each mental order you give to the target is a major action, however the order can be a series of verbal commands like “Attack enemy X unless someone comes through the door, in which case flee.”.
 The dominated creature will continue to obey the last mental command they were given